utkarshpasari-09/customer_churn_prediction/README.md

 Hyperparameter tuning was performed using 5-fold cross-validation.

 ## Model Selection

-The Support Vector Machine (SVM) model achieved the best overall performance and was selected as the final model.
+The Support Vector Machine (SVM) achieved the best overall performance and was selected as the final model.

 ## Deployment

 - The trained model and scaler were saved using Joblib
 - A Streamlit web application was developed for real-time churn prediction
 - Users can input customer details and receive churn risk predictions

 ## Tech Stack

 - Python
 - Pandas, NumPy
 - Matplotlib